zaiisao/Documentation/en/Video/screensharing_web.md

 3. Get the `sourceId` of the source selected by the user.

-4. Fill in `sourceId` when creating the screen-sharing stream.
+4. Set `sourceId` when creating the screen-sharing stream.

    ```javascript
    localStream = AgoraRTC.createStream({